on the blog

 2. Salary Is About Today — Ownership Is About Tomorrow

-3. Flexibility and Control Matter Too
+3. Flexibility and Control Matter, Too

 4. Risk and Reward Look Different

-Your paycheck feels safe, but it can disappear with a layoff, restructuring, or merger.
+Your paycheck may feel safe, but it can disappear with a layoff, restructuring, or merger.
 Franchising involves risk too — but it also gives you the ability to influence your results.
 Instead of hoping someone in a boardroom makes a decision that protects your job, you’re in charge of driving your own success.
 When you wake up each day, you make the decision on how hard you work, what you focus on and what happens in the business.
 I have not found one business owner to-date that has fired or laid themselves off.

-5. Wealth Isn’t Just Income — It’s a lifestyle of YOUR choice
+5. Wealth Isn’t Just Income — It’s a Lifestyle of YOUR Choice

 6. It’s About Return on Life as Much as Return on Investment